subvisual/guides/protocol/README.md

 Deploy
 ------

-Use the Semaphoreapp on-click deploy button, if it is setup.
+Use the Semaphoreapp on-click deploy button, if it is set up.
 Alternatively, run:

     bundle exec cap [production|staging] deploy